The Tallgrass Prairie Center empowers people to value and restore resilient, diverse tallgrass prairie.

 The Center was established at the University of Northern Iowa (UNI) in 1999 as the Native Roadside Vegetation Center, founded by Dr. Daryl Smith, a member of the UNI biology department.
 Dr. Laura Jackson became director in 2013.
-It is located on the UNI west campus and includes staff and student offices, a 40-seat classroom and meeting space, a research lab, fully equipped seed cleaning labs, a long-term seed storage room, a large shop and equipment storage space, tractor, native seed drills, research plot combine, prescribed fire equipment, an 1800-square foot greenhouse, 65 acres of campus for native seed production nurseries, and a separate storage garage for additional large implements.
+It is located on the UNI west campus and includes staff and student offices, a 40-seat classroom and meeting space, a research lab, fully equipped seed cleaning labs, a long-term seed cold-storage room, shop and equipment storage space, tractor, native seed drills, research plot combine, prescribed fire equipment, an 1800-square foot greenhouse, 69 acres of campus for native seed production nurseries and field experiments, and a separate storage garage for additional large implements.

-The name was changed January 1, 2006, to more accurately reflect its mission, programs, and activities.
+The name was changed to the Tallgrass Prairie Center on January 1, 2006, to more accurately reflect its mission, programs, and activities.
 Many of the programs are accomplished through partnerships with organizations, associations, and federal, state and local agencies.
-The land, equipment, facilities and staff of the TPC support a variety of UNI faculty research projects, creating enriching opportunities for graduate and undergraduate students at the University of Northern Iowa.
+The land, equipment, facilities and staff of the TPC support a variety of UNI faculty research projects and teaching labs, creating enriching opportunities for graduate and undergraduate students at the University of Northern Iowa.